Skip to content ↓

 How successful have previous students been in this subject?

-Our course has a had a superb success rate both in terms of grades and where students have used the qualification to move on to the next stage of their learning journey.
+Our course has had a superb success rate both in terms of grades and where students have used the qualification to move on to the next stage of their learning journey.

 We have a 100% pass rate – we have never had a student fail the course.